contact us q&a board ARHA Banner

 ARHA Progressive Pack Rules, Policies, and Procedures

-Click for Printable version of rules.
+Click for printable rules.

 NOTE: Gender.
 The personal pronoun "he" and the possessive pronoun "his" when used in these rules are not intended to indicate a male person or a male hound.
 They are used for the sake of brevity and may refer to a male or female.
 The word "chairman" may also refer to either a male or a female.